gsiekaniec/ORI/README.md

 ![macOS](https://github.com/gsiekaniec/ORI/workflows/macOS/badge.svg)
 # <img src="img/ORI.png" alt="ORI" width="3000"/>

-ORI (Oxford nanopore Reads Identification) is a software allowing, from long nanopore reads, to identify the bacterial strains present in a sample.
+ORI (Oxford nanopore Reads Identification) is a software using long nanopore reads to identify bacteria present in a sample at the strain level.

-There are two sub-parts: (1) the creation of the index containing the bacterial strains and (2) the query of this index with long reads in order to identify the strains.
+There are two sub-parts in the ORI program: (1) the creation of the index containing the reference genomes of the interest species and (2) the query of this index with long reads from Nanopore sequencing in order to identify the strain(s).

 The index is based on the structure implemented in [HowDeSBT](https://github.com/medvedevgroup/HowDeSBT) [1] modified in order to use qgrams (word from spaced seeds) instead of kmers.

-As previously said, we replaced kmers by using spaced seeds which introduce don’t care positions in kmers that are not disturbed by errors.
+As previously said, we replaced kmers by qgrams.
+To get qgrams we use spaced seeds which introduce don’t care positions in kmers that won’t be disturbed by sequencing errors.
 To select the best seed pattern for classification of long reads we used the [iedera](https://github.com/laurentnoe/iedera) software [2][3].
-The best seed for our classification tools seems to be the following spaced seed of size 15 and weight 13: 111111001111111.
+The best seed for our classification tools seems to be the following: size 15 and weight 13, 111111001111111.
 This seed is then applied to words of size 15 resulting in qgrams used instead of kmers.
-The seed can be found in the [seed](https://github.com/gsiekaniec/ORI/tree/master/seed) directory of ORI.
-It is also possible to create a text file and add the spaced seed 111111001111111 (or another) in the first line.

 The preconstructed indexes for *Streptococcus thermophilus* strains are available in the ORI github in the directory: [preconstructed_indexes](https://github.com/gsiekaniec/ORI/tree/master/preconstructed_indexes) directory of ORI.